Compost

 Composting is "recycling" organic materials such as vegetable scraps, leaves, and other wastes into a rich soil amendment that can be used to benefit your garden and the environment.

-Applicants must be residents of Santa Fe County with a valid County solid waste permit.
-This typically means that the applicant does not have a curbside trash pick-up service and instead disposes of their trash and recycling at one of the County’s six solid waste convenience centers.
-The backyard composting program is intended for residents who do not currently compost.
-Exceptions will be considered on a case-by-case basis.
+Eligibility: You must be a resident of Santa Fe County with a valid County solid waste permit to apply.
+This typically means that you do NOT have a curbside trash pick-up service and instead dispose of your trash and recycling at one of the County’s six convenience centers.

 Why compost?